luketimothyjones/PyIntents/README.md

 # pyretree
  Hook simplified regular expressions (see example for syntax) to functions and extract keywords from the results.
-Can support massive numbers of hooks with no noticeable performance penalty.
+Can support massive numbers of hooks with no noticeable performance penalty (max to match in the tens of milliseconds), as compared to simply comparing against a list of regular expressions (many, many seconds to match).

 Example use:
  ```python